National Islamic Front

 The NIF emerged from Muslim student groups that first began organizing in the universities during the 1940s, and its main support base has remained the college educated.
-It supported the maintenance of an Islamic state run on sharia and rejected the concept of a secular state.
+It supported the maintenance of an Islamic state run on Sharia and rejected the concept of a secular state.
 It took a "top down" or "Islamisation from above" approach of "infiltrating Sudan's state apparatus, army, and financial system".
-It demonstrated itself to be both politically adept and ruthless in its use of violence, in particular in the internal conflicts of the Second Sudanese Civil War and the Darfur conflict, as well in the provisioning of proxy forces such as the Lord's Resistance Army, West Nile Bank Front and Uganda National Rescue Front II against Uganda.
+It demonstrated itself to be both politically adept and ruthless in its use of violence, in particular in the internal conflicts of the Second Sudanese Civil War and the War in Darfur, as well in the provisioning of proxy forces such as the Lord's Resistance Army, the West Nile Bank Front and the Uganda National Rescue Front II against Uganda.